Best Free Website Monitoring Tools: 7 Options Compared for 2026

 The Notifier dashboard showing all monitors at a glance.

-Notifier is a focused free website monitoring tool built by a small team that actually responds to support requests.
-The free plan includes 10 monitors, 5 status pages, SSL certificate monitoring, and something almost no other free plan offers: SMS and phone call alerts at no extra cost.
+Notifier is a focused free URL monitoring tool built by a small team that actually responds to support requests.
+The free plan includes 10 monitors of any supported type (HTTP, ping, TCP port, keyword), 5 status pages, SSL certificate monitoring on every monitor, and something almost no other free plan offers: SMS, phone call, Slack, and Discord alerts at no extra cost.

 Free Plan Details